jimchen2/jimchen2.github.io/Wandering.md

 ## Tutorials

-While there is a limited numbers of tutorials on YouTube, and some of them have to be accessed with specific emails (like @berkeley.edu), theses videos are all over bilibili, so there is no excuse on not learning.
+While there is a limited numbers of tutorials on YouTube, and some of them have to be accessed with specific emails (like @berkeley.edu), theses videos are all over bilibili, so there is no excuse for not learning.

 ![](../../assets/6.png)